Daily Show Prep: Wed, Dec. 14

 Released Hillary phone transcript reveals Benghazi truth: ‘Attack had nothing to do with the film’ | BizPac Review

-“We know the in Libya had nothing to do with the film,” Clinton told Kandil.
+“We know the attack in Libya had nothing to do with the film,” Clinton told Kandil.
 “It was a planned attack – not a protest.”

 Judge rules Newtown lawsuit against gun maker can go forward – CBS News